Piciorus/Supermarket-API/README.md

 # Supermarket-API
-This is an API for a supermarket.This project was made using Spring Boot.
+This is an API for supermarkets.

 # What I used?